 Where: Bihar

-Chhath Puja 2023: 22nd October (Sunday)
+Chhath Puja 2025: October 28th, Tuesday

 Things To Do: Attend festivals, take bath in holy rivers, indulge in celebrations

-Suggested Read: 79 Tourist Places In Delhi
+Related Post: Tourist Places In Delhi

-24. Govardhan Puja: The Day Lord Krishna Defeated Indra Dev (13th November, Monday)
+24. Govardhan Puja: The Day Lord Krishna Defeated Indra Dev

 Also known as Annakut Puja, Govardhan Puja is celebrated as the day when Lord Krishna defeated the god of thunder and rain, Indra.
-In Maharashtra, the same day is celebrated as Bali Pratipada while in Gujarat this day coincides with Gujarati New Year’s day.
+In Maharashtra, the same day is celebrated as Bali Pratipada, while in Gujarat, this day coincides with Gujarati New Year’s Day.

 Significance: Celebrated as the day when Lord Krishna defeated God Indra